laravel/docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

-The most basic Laravel routes accept a URI and a `Closure`, providing a very simple and expressive method of defining routes:
+The most basic Laravel routes accept a URI and a `Closure`, providing a very simple and expressive method of defining routes and behavior without complicated routing configuration files:

+    use Illuminate\Support\Facades\Route;

-    Route::get('foo', function () {
+    Route::get('/greeting', function () {
         return 'Hello World';
     });

 <a name="the-default-route-files"></a>
 #### The Default Route Files

 All Laravel routes are defined in your route files, which are located in the `routes` directory.
-These files are automatically loaded by the framework.
+These files are automatically loaded by your application's `App\Providers\RouteServiceProvider`.
 The `routes/web.php` file defines routes that are for your web interface.
 These routes are assigned the `web` middleware group, which provides features like session state and CSRF protection.
 The routes in `routes/api.php` are stateless and are assigned the `api` middleware group.

 For most applications, you will begin by defining routes in your `routes/web.php` file.
 The routes defined in `routes/web.php` may be accessed by entering the defined route's URL in your browser.
-For example, you may access the following route by navigating to `http://your-app.test/user` in your browser:
+For example, you may access the following route by navigating to `http://example.com/user` in your browser:

     use App\Http\Controllers\UserController;